-Electric and natural gas utilities with overlapping service territories will jointly deliver efficiency, health and safety and education services so that customers receive both natural gas and electric efficiency measures simultaneously.
+Electric and natural gas utilities with overlapping service territories will jointly deliver efficiency, health and safety, and education services so that customers receive both natural gas and electric efficiency measures simultaneously.
 Selection of program delivery contractors and program delivery costs is shared between the participating natural gas and electric utilities.
-Currently, there are a total of six (6) contractors that are under contract with the utilities to perform the work in customer homes.
+Currently, there are a total of six (6) installation contractors and one (1) quality assurance contractor that are under contract with the Utilities to perform the work in customer homes.

-The Program will continue its efforts to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, and asbestos.
-Remediation will be considered on a case-by-case basis with the implementation contractors who will contract directly with the appropriate organizations, or approved subcontractors following utility approval.
+The Program will continue its efforts to address mold/moisture remediation, roof repairs, electrical repairs, and asbestos.
+Remediation will be considered on a case-by-case basis with the implementation contractors who will contract directly with the appropriate organizations, or approved subcontractors, following utility approval.

-This fiscal year the utilities will continue to use the JCP&L web-based LEEN System as the statewide platform to track all program participants, measures and energy savings.
-The system is used by all utilities, the Board of Public Utilities ("BPU") Clean Energy staff, multiple program delivery vendors, inspection vendors, and State WAP agencies.
+This fiscal year, the Utilities will continue to use the JCP&L web-based LEEN System as the statewide platform to track all program participants, measures and energy savings.
+The system is used by all Utilities, the Board of Public Utilities Clean Energy Program staff ("BPU Staff") multiple program installation vendors, an inspection vendor, a program evaluation vendor, and State WAP agencies.
 Maintenance and enhancements to the system will be paid for by JCP&L and are incorporated in the administrative budget in Appendix A.